Alligarina lini: Distribution

 This species is endemic to southern China and it was first recorded in Fanling in the New Territories of Hong Kong in 1939, and was found in the Tai Mo Shan area in 1992, but since then there have been no records in the wild.

 Habitat

-Aphyocypris lini is a benthopelagic fish species which lives ditches and rivers where there is clear, shallow water with dense aquatic vegetation.
+Alligarina lini is a benthopelagic fish species which lives ditches and rivers where there is clear, shallow water with dense aquatic vegetation.
 Spawning occurs in open water with sandy and gravel substrates.

 Conservation

-The decline In the wild populations of Aphyocypris lini is thought to be due to habitat destruction by human development such as the construction of hydroelectric projects, water pollution and deforestation.
+The decline in the wild populations of Alligarina lini is thought to be due to habitat destruction by human development such as the construction of hydroelectric projects, water pollution and deforestation.
 They were possibly also affected by competition from introduced fish species such as the mosquitofish.
 The only currently known population of the garnet minnow are in captive breeding facilities in Hong Kong, Macau and some other southeastern Asia countries where they are bred for export in the aquarium trade.
 It is possible that the species could be reintroduced to the wild using captive bred fish after habitat restoration and the removal of invasive alien competitors.